-- I. It is the policy of Louisiana Healthcare Connections that homocysteine testing is medically necessary for homocystinuria caused by cystathionine beta-synthase deficiency. - II.
-It is the policy of Louisiana Healthcare Connections that homocysteine testing has not been proven to improve outcomes compared to other technologies for the following indications: - a.
+- I. It is the policy of health plans affiliated with Centene Corporation[®] that homocysteine testing is medically necessary for homocystinuria caused by cystathionine beta-synthase deficiency. - II.
+It is the policy of health plans affiliated with Centene Corporation that homocysteine testing is considered investigational for the following indications: - a.
 Cardiovascular risk testing; - b.
 Borderline vitamin B12 deficiency; - c.
 Idiopathic (unprovoked) venous thromboembolism, recurrent venous thromboembolism, thrombosis occurring at < 45 years of age, or thrombosis at an unusual site; - d.
 For the testing of all other conditions.